Lines long like a day without bread

 Tamarindo Beach

-9 Responses to “Lines long like a day without bread”
+9 Replies to “Lines long like a day without bread”

 1. Wow what a big line you had to deal with.
 Glade to hear your friend will help with the truck.
 Thanks for the friends pages of their site looks like you have meet some good people and have things in common as well.